jnozzi/cocoadev.com/markdown/AutoRunCode.md

 ----

-If you want to do something whenever something happens in the run loop, you can use     General/CFRunLoopAddObserver() to add a callback as an observer of the run loop.
+If you want to do something whenever something happens in the run loop, you can use     CFRunLoopAddObserver() to add a callback as an observer of the run loop.